Supplying the automotive industry

 “Miller was very helpful in providing us with estimates and cost structures.
 That allowed us to quote business, and we were awarded business before we ever bought our first welding system,” MacCracken says.
 “They were instrumental in helping us to act like a manufacturer with welding capabilities before we were one.”

 The combination of everyone’s help proved beneficial to the complexity of the application at hand.
-The series of parts that the company welds with the PerformArc system have many curves, so precision and accuracy are very important.
+The series of parts the company welds with the PerformArc system have many curves, so precision and accuracy are very important.

 “If you look at the value-added cost that we were being awarded by purchasing our first robotic weld cell, it was pretty obvious,” MacCracken says.
 “We actually had cost returns of less than a year.”